Media, College of

 To remain in good standing as a James Scholar in the College of Media, students must maintain semester and cumulative GPAs of 3.5 and higher, complete at least 14 credit hours for traditional letter grades each semester and complete at least one honors course or project each academic year.
-Students may choose from taking a Campus Honors Program course, completing an Honors Credit Learning Agreement with a professor in any course, working on an honors project with a College of Media professor as an independent study, or from the pre-approved honors activity list as provided by the honors coordinator to complete the honors requirement.
-Freshmen must take a College honors course during the spring semester.
+Students may choose from taking a Campus Honors Program course, completing an Honors Credit Learning Agreement with a professor in any course, working on an honors project with a College of Media professor as an independent study, or from the pre-approved honors activity list as provided by the honors Dean to complete the honors requirement.
 Students who study abroad will be exempt of the GPA and credit hour requirements during the semester(s) they are abroad.
 The honors requirement should be completed the semester the student is on campus.

 James Scholars' academic records are reviewed each summer.
 If a student has met the stated requirements for each of the two past semesters at the time of the review, he or she will be certified as a James Scholar for the next academic year and the James Scholar designation will be added to his or her transcripts for that academic year.
 Any student who does not fulfill the requirements will be removed from the James Scholars program.
 Because James Scholar review takes place once a year, a student who does not meet the requirements in the fall semester will remain in the program for the spring.
 However, s/he will be dropped during the summer review period and the James Scholar notation will not appear on the transcript for the previous academic year.
 In order to graduate with the James Scholar designation, all students must have completed a minimum of four honors activities, with at least one being completed each year the student is in the program.

-Students entering the College of Media as freshmen are invited to join the James Scholars program during the summer if they rank in the top 20 percent of the College's incoming class, as determined by an Office of Admissions and Records standard that combines factors such as standardized test scores and high school GPA.
+Students entering the College of Media as freshmen are invited to join the James Scholars program at the time of admission if they rank in the top 20 percent of the College's incoming class, as determined by an Office of Admissions and Records standard that combines factors such as standardized test scores and high school GPA.

-Students who transfer into the College of Media from another college on the Urbana-Champaign campus are invited to participate in the James Scholar program immediately if they were a James Scholar in their previous college or for the upcoming fall semester if they have fewer than 75 hours, are in the top 20 percent of the incoming class, and have at least a 3.5 GPA.
-On-campus students who transfer into Media during a spring semester would fall under the rules of a current student; see description above.
+Students who transfer into the College of Media from another college on the Urbana-Champaign campus are invited to participate in the James Scholar program immediately if they were a James Scholar in their previous college.
 Students who transfer to the College from another institution may request to participate if they have a transfer GPA of at least 3.7.